21 Great Things to Do in Huatulco Oaxaca Mexico

 This region is famous for seafood because of its proximity to the ocean, of course.

-Any restaurant you visit will have a selection of delicious seafood options.
-I highly recommend that you order some ceviche, which is fresh fish and vegetables marinated in lime juice.
+I highly recommend you order some ceviche, which is fresh fish and vegetables marinated in lime juice.

 It’s popular in this area and oh-so-good.

-5. Visit the ruins of Copalita
+5. Visit the Ruins of Copalita

 The Zona Arqueológica Bocana del Rio Copalita is an archeological site with ruins that are presumed to be from a settlement back in 500 BC!

-6. Explore the underwater world off the coasts of Huatulco
+6. Explore the Underwater World Off the Coasts of Huatulco

 Snorkeling was one of my favorite activities to do in Huatulco!